Boaz Rodkin

-Boaz Rodkin is Ambassador of Israel to Finland and Ambassador-Designate of Israel to Estonia since September 2024.
-He was the Ambassador of Israel to Albania from April 2015 until 2019.
-Since 2016, Rodkin has been the non-resident Ambassador to Bosnia and Herzegovina.
+Boaz Rodkin is Ambassador of Israel to Finland.
+He was the Ambassador of Israel to Albania from April 2015 until 2019 and the non-resident Ambassador to Bosnia and Herzegovina since 2016.

 Early life

 Rodkin, born and raised in Haifa, graduated from the Hebrew University of Jerusalem with a bachelor’s degree in International Relations, and earned a Master's degree in Public Policy from Tel Aviv University.

 Ambassador to Albania

 Rodkin was involved in what has been described as helping “to establish the ground-breaking scheduled direct flights between Tel Aviv and Tirana, bringing a record-breaking number of Israeli tourists to the Western Balkan country.”